ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 - `type` with value 100: for custom transactions we have to define a type above 99 - so we choose 100
 - `fee` of 5 ARK (or whatever your coin is): we decide that this is the fee we want for our transaction
 - `asset` is the property where we can define additional fields: here we have our *businessRegistration* object containing our two properties *name* and *website*
+- `nonce` is a sequential number of senders wallet transactions

 We use `interfaces.ts` to define clearly our *businessRegistration* object (we will refer to it in the code):